 Table 48-1ETIOLOGY OF ESOPHAGEAL PERFORATION ||Download (.pdf) Table 48-1ETIOLOGY OF ESOPHAGEAL PERFORATION

 Esophagoscopy, dilation, sclerotherapy, pneumatic dilation, laser therapy, biopsy, stent placement, nasogastric tubes, endotracheal tubes, transesophageal echocardiography (TEE), and esophageal ultrasound

 Blunt, penetrating, high-pressure gas (through the oral cavity)

 Cervical spine surgery, pulmonary resection, resection of pleural or mediastinal masses, esophageal surgery, vagotomy, antireflux surgery

 |Foreign ingestion |

 Esophageal cancer, mediastinal invasion of periesophageal tumors or lung cancer

 Pain is the most common complaint in patients presenting with esophageal perforation.
 In addition, cervical perforations can present with dysphagia, odynophagia, and dysphonia.
 Subcutaneous emphysema is often palpable in the neck.
 Pain from an intrathoracic perforation may be localized initially to the subxiphoid region, and hence may be misinterpreted as a myocardial infarction, aortic dissection, perforated duodenal ulcer, or pancreatitis.
 The pain also may be substernal, referred to the back, or poorly localized, and is usually severe.
 Dyspnea and anxiety are common associated findings.
-Tachycardia is also common, and ...
+Tachycardia is also common, and fever develops ...